utdata/icj-class/sass/sass-03.md

     padding: 0;
     list-style: none;
   }
   li {
     display: inline-block;
   }
 }
 ```

-With this code above, we have specified the styles we are applying to the `ul` and `li` tags will only come into play if they are inside a `nav` element.
+With this code above, we have specified the styles we are applying to the `ul` and `li` tags will only be applied if they are inside a `nav` element.
 When they get compiled, it will look like this:

 ```css
 nav ul {